CannerCMS/cannercms/README.md

 ## 🙌 Why create Canner?

-Before we built Canner CMS framework, we've tried most of CMS framework such as Wordpress, Drupal, etc. What we found was that getting simple functions to work was easy enough, but once you try to build and scale into your product or your service you ran into deeper issues...
+Before we built Canner CMS framework, we've tried other CMS frameworks such as Wordpress, Drupal, etc. What we found was that getting simple functions to work was easy enough, but once you try to build and scale into your product or your service you ran into deeper issues...

 1. **Humongous codebase:**  Each CMS framework is humongous and complex, if you want to use them you have to install a huge codebase into your system, and most of the time it'll affect and mess with all your existing code.

 > Canner's CMS is only a React component.

-2. **Hardcoded and limited APIs:**  APIs should not predefined and even hard coded into codebase, which is critical for building advanced use cases and impossible to build into your system.
+2. **Hardcoded and limited APIs:**  APIs should not be predefined and even hard coded into the codebase, which is critical for building advanced use cases and impossible to build into your system.

 > Canner doesn't predefine any API and data structure.